bootique/bootique-shiro/README.md

 More interesting is `bootique-shiro-web`.
 In addition to injectable realms, it provides `ShiroFilter` servlet filter that can be contributed to a webapp to intercept requests and run Shiro ["chains"](https://shiro.apache.org/web.html#Web-%7B%7B%5Curls%5C%7D%7D), authenticating and authorizing requests.
-Instead of .ini,
+Instead of .ini, the chains are configured via via Bootique configuration (such as YAML files), as described below.

 ## Configuration

-`bootique-shiro` does not use .ini configuration typical in Shiro apps.
+As mentioned above, `bootique-shiro` does not use .ini configuration typical in Shiro apps.
 Instead it assumes that objects that comprise the Shiro stack (SecurityManager, SessionManager, etc) are provided via dependency injection.
-Ini sections such as `[urls]`, `[users]` and `[roles]` are supplied via Bootique configuration (such as YAML files).
+So if you are porting an existing app, `[main]` .ini section should be converted to DI.
+Configuration corresponding to other sections, such as `[urls]`, `[users]` and `[roles]`, is laoded via Bootique (e.g. from YAML files).

 ## Usage